Why there is more than one mode

 Mode Best for Worst for Failure mode

 moderatorDecides Default PR review.
 Judgment calls.
-Weighing argument quality over vote counts.
+Argument quality over vote counts.
 Domains the moderator is weakly trained on.
-Compliance reports that need mechanical explanations.
-Inherits moderator's miscalibration on unfamiliar territory.
+Compliance reports needing mechanical explanation.
+Inherits moderator miscalibration on unfamiliar territory.

 strictMajority Routine PRs.
 Smoke tests.
 High-precision, noise-averse workflows.
 Security-sensitive code.
 Concurrency.
 Novel codebases with rare bugs.
 Silent false negatives — the minority-caught real bug disappears.

 bestOfAll Debugging sessions.
 First pass on legacy code.
 Maximum recall.
 Day-to-day PRs.
-Contexts where reviewer fatigue matters.
+Anywhere reviewer fatigue matters.
 Alert fatigue — the real finding buried in noise.

 How to pick